 Throughout her career, Anna has received numerous recognitions for her work, including being named one of FORTUNE's World’s Greatest Leaders of 2016.
 She number 22 on Fast Company’s 2016 annual list of the most creative people in business and was inducted into the U.S. News & World Report’s STEM Leadership Hall of Fame.
 She is the recipient of the 2013 Excellence in Community Service Award from the Mexican American Legal Defense and Educational Fund, as well as the 2013 Graciela Olivarez La Raza Award from the National Council of La Raza.

-Anna and her family live in New Jersey, and from there she continues to write and travel the country, inspiring individuals and communities to step out of their comfort zones and do what only they can do to make the world a better place.
+In her free time, Anna continues to write and travel the country, inspiring individuals and communities to step out of their comfort zones and do what only they can do to make the world a better place.

 If you're not doing one thing that you're scared about every day, you're not growing. - Anna Maria Chávez